 Sexual Harassment and Workplace Violence Training: All employees are required to complete the Sexual Harassment and Workplace Violence training online on an annual basis.
 This training is an essential tool in building a culture of dignity, respect, and tolerance, and aims to prevent discrimination and harassment in the workplace.
 The course features interactive scenarios and videos.
 It provides supervisors and employees with the necessary tools to create a workplace that is free from discrimination and harassment.
-The module for this training has been created by Everfi.
+The module for this training has been created by Vector Solutions.

-Sexual Assault Prevention for Undergraduates: Ithaca College expects all incoming first-year students to complete Sexual Assault Prevention for Undergraduates, on an online educational program developed by Everfi, before arriving on campus.
+Sexual Assault Prevention for Undergraduate & Graduate Students: Ithaca College expects all incoming students to complete Sexual Assault Prevention educational program developed by Vector Solutions, before arriving on campus.
 The purpose of this training is to inform students about healthy relationships, the definition of consent, sexual assault awareness and prevention, and bystander intervention.
 This program aims to promote a dialogue about how we can create a culture on campus that is intolerant of sexual and dating violence and sets a community standard where we do not condone these acts of violence.
+Additionally, Ithaca College includes the notice of availability for the Annual Security & Fire Safety Report in the module.